redhat-openstack/website/source/documentation/trystack.html.md

 # Using RDO on TryStack

+*TODO: Add this stuff to the upstream doc at trystack.org rather than maintaining it here.*

 If you want to get familiar with the OpenStack dashboard interface, and experiment with the creation of instances and shared volumes, [TryStack](http://trystack.org) could be for you.